20 of Film and Television's Best Spiritual Successors

 You’ve Got Mail is a Spiritual Successor to Sleepless in Seattle.
 Same actors, same premise, same director.
 You say “spiritual successor,” and I say a slightly better remake.

 L.A.
-Confidential is a Spiritual Successor to Chinatown — Both neo-noirs set in Los Angeles 40 years into the past, both feature scores by Jerry Goldsmith, and both suggest that evil deeds are a necessary means to an end.
+Confidential is a Spiritual Successor to Chinatown — Both neo-noirs set 40 years into the past, both feature scores by Jerry Goldsmith, and both suggest that evil deeds are a necessary means to an end.

 Casino is a Spiritual Successor to Goodfellas — Similar stories, the same director (Martin Scorsese), the same actors (Robert DeNiro, Joe Pesci), the same screenwriter (Nicholas Pileggi) and the same use of music.